allensrj/TFLsTool/README.md

 ## Main Features
 * `extract_shell_to_tracker()` extracting table types, table numbers, titles, and footnotes from DOCX format mock shells into a tracker, enabling statistical programmers to efficiently generate TFLs.
+* `completeness_report()` extract the completion status of the Production side and QC side from the tracker.xlsx, and then create graphs report based on the status and send emails.

 ## Installation